 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a search and Governance Committee, consisting of five members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
+The Corporation has a search and Governance Committee, consisting of five members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration as wells as advising the Corporation on all governance matters.
 The Corporation is responsible for ensuring that appropriate training is provided as required.